-On this ever-evolving path, Yoga, cacao, meditation and the natural world are my anchors.
-Taoist and Zen philosophies continue to ground me, as does all the time I can possibly spend in nature!
+On this ever-evolving path, cacao, meditation, Yoga and the natural world are my anchors.
+Besides my deepening cacao path rooted in Mayan teachings, Zen and Taoist philosophies continue to ground me, as does all the time I can possibly spend in nature!
 Following the Moon through her cycles of growth and decline also help to focus awareness on the natural harmony which underlies this cycle, beneath the appearance of constant flux - tuning into the patterns of the lunar cycle has been a great teacher in this sense, and a beautiful way to stay connected to and oriented within nature's greater rhythms and cycles.
 Always exploring how to cultivate that balance of groundedness, rooted in the earth, and expansiveness, gradually developing the energies of the heart, and always spellbound by the skies.